Who was Frances MacDonald?

 The sister of better known artist Margaret MacDonald, she was born near Wolverhampton, and moved to Glasgow with her family in 1890.

-Frances went on to marry MacNair, and Margaret married MackIntosh.
-All four later became the loose collective of the Glasgow School known as “The Four”.
+Frances would marry MacNair, and Margaret married MackIntosh.
+All four later became the loose collective of the Glasgow School known as ‘The Four’.

 In the mid 1890s the sisters left the School to set up an independent studio together.

-They collaborated on graphics, textile designs, book illustrations and metalwork, developing a distinctive style influenced by mysticism, symbolism and Celtic imagery.
+They collaborated on graphics, textile designs, book illustrations and metalwork.
+They both had a distinctive style influenced by mysticism, symbolism and Celtic imagery.

-Frances also produced a wide variety of other artistic work, including embroidery, gesso panels and water colour paintings.
+Frances also produced a wide variety of other artistic work.
+This included embroidery, gesso panels and water colour paintings.

-Like her sister, she was influenced by the work of William Blake and Aubrey Beardsley and this is reflected in her use of elongated figures and linear elements.
+Like her sister, she was influenced by the work of William Blake and Aubrey Beardsley.

 The sisters exhibited in London, Liverpool and Venice.

-In 1899 she married Herbert MacNair and joined him in Liverpool where he was teaching at the School of Architecture and Applied Art.
+In 1899 she married Herbert MacNair and moved to Liverpool.
+It was here he taught at the School of Architecture and Applied Art.

-The couple painted watercolours and designed interiors, exhibiting a Writing Room at the International Exhibition of Modern Art in Turin, and Frances began teaching.
+The couple painted watercolours and designed interiors.
+They exhibited in Writing Room at the International Exhibition of Modern Art in Turin.
+Frances also began teaching during this time.

 In the early 1900s they also exhibited in Liverpool, London, Vienna and Dresden.

-The closure of the School in 1905, and the loss of the MacNair family wealth through business failure, led to a slow decline in their careers, and they returned to Glasgow in 1909.
+Sadly the School closed in 1905.
+This was due to loss of the MacNair family wealth through business failure.
+They both suffered a decline in their careers, and returned to Glasgow in 1909.

-Frances’ achievements are less well known than those of her sister, due in part to her departure from Glasgow, but also because her husband destroyed many of her works after her death.
+Frances’ achievements are less well known than those of her sister.
+This may be due to her departure from Glasgow.
+Also also because her husband destroyed many of her works after her death.